 Calendar of Events Check out our calendar for public events, family programs, research updates, and more

 Monticello is where Jefferson refined the ideas of freedom established in the Declaration.
-It is both a tribute and the embodiment of the American experiment.
+Monticello is both a tribute to and the embodiment of the American experiment.

 The Quest for Equality